sidlavoie/EtherView/README.md

 - Reload DHCP configuration
 - Basic GUI which shows connectivity
 - App can be forced to fullscreen
+- Pop-ups alert the user if something is wrong

 ### To be done
 - Enable the user to set a static IP address
 - Complete the GUI, make it prettier
-- Add settings to the menu
+- Add more settings to the menu
 - Create a numpad for the ping interface
 - Create a disk image of a minimal RaspberryPi OS-based distro which runs the python app in a kiosk mode (only app at boot)

 ### Nice to have (maybe will be done, but are not the current focus)
 - Clock
-- Find a way to redirect the console output to the GUI (some functions have helper prints)
+- More interactivity (loading bars, screens)
+- More beautification (icons, images, fonts)
+- Enable the pi to see the public IP address
 - Enable the user to connect to wlan
 - Log data using PyShark
 - See visible hosts on network